-What is a web server, and how does it work?
+What is a web server?

-A URL (Uniform Resource Locator) is a unique address for a file that’s stored on a web server that’s connected to the Internet.
+A URL (Uniform Resource Locator) is a unique address for a file that’s stored on a web server.

-The file may be an

-CSS file, an image file, or any other file related to a web page, and is referred to as a resource for a web server.
-An URL comprises of following structure:
+The file may be an HTML file, a CSS file, an image file, or any other file related to a web page, and is referred to as a resource for a web server.

 - The protocol (http/https) used to access a resource.
 Want to know more about HTTPS?

 - An IP address or domain name to identify the web server.

 In the background, web browser breaks the URL in the three parts: the protocol, the IP address or domain name, and the resource path in the web server.

 A LAMP stack is a framework for developing a web application or dynamic websites using Linux as the operating system, Apache as the Web server, MySQL/MariaDB as the database and PHP as the scripting language.

 Each component of a LAMP stack is open source and freely available to anyone who wishes to use this stack to develop and deploy their web application or a dynamic website.

 Let’s walk through each component of a LAMP stack.